Stansted 15

 The group were arrested, endured a ten week trial and later prosecuted in December 2018 under the Aviation and Maritime Security Act 1990 and convicted of terrorism-related charges.
-During February 2019, they received suspended sentences or community orders after the presiding judge decided not to imprison them stating he believed the group had been motivated by "genuine reasons".
+During February 2019, they received suspended sentences or community orders after the presiding judge (Judge Armstrong) decided not to imprison them stating he believed the group had been motivated by "genuine reasons".

 In January 2021, the convictions of the Stansted 15 were overturned on appeal.

 The action

 On the night of 28 March 2017, the group of nine women and six men cut a hole measuring one square metre in the perimeter fence of Stansted Airport.
 Four protesters then arranged themselves around the front landing gear of the aircraft and locked their arms together inside double-layered pipes filled with expanding foam, also displaying a banner stating “mass deportations kill”.
 Their aim was to prevent the departure of a deportation flight from Stansted Airport that had been chartered by the UK Home Office to forcibly deport 60 migrants to Ghana, Nigeria and Sierra Leone.
 The activists said that they acted to prevent human rights abuses from taking place.
 However, they were accused of putting the safety of the airport and passengers at risk and causing serious disruption to international air travel.
-The police initially charged the group with aggravated trespassing, an offence carrying a maximum three-month custodial sentence.
+The police charged the group with aggravated trespassing, an offence carrying a maximum three-month custodial sentence.